Alfredo Escalera (baseball): Early life

 Escalera was exposed to baseball at the age of four when he joined the Encantada Baseball Club in Trujillo Alto, Puerto Rico.
 He later transferred to the Roosevelt Baseball Club in search of a more instructional environment.
 Between the ages 9 and 12, Escalera participated in the internationally regarded IMG Academy Baseball Camp in Bradenton, Florida.
 IMG's Program Director, Ken Bolek, later invited Escalera to join IMG as a full-time student-athlete.
 Escalera joined the IMG Academy in 2008.

+Amateur career

 High school

 During Escalera's high school career he participated in over two hundred IMG scrimmage and spring games as well as several workouts, showcases, and tournaments across the United States and Puerto Rico.
 Escalera mainly played for the IMG Royals but during the summer he joined the Puerto Rico Rookie Palomino Team (2010) and the Miami Bombers (2011).